PythonDarkeningSchool/mongoDB/README.md

 The above commands will open 3 terminals, one for each one, at this point they don't know match

 Notice that you can add more options to `start` command like more verbosite `--verbose vvvvv`

+Note: *each time you reboot the machine this steps needs to be performed in order to start the servers*

 #### Configuration